PeKne/ICP/readme.md

 ### Mouse Control

 Moving with blocks is possible as Drag-and-drop action.
-New link is created after Drag-and-drop from one port to another one.
+New link is created after Drag-and-drop from output port of one block into input port of another block.
 Right click on Block destroys that block.

 ## Examples
 In directory *examples* you can find saved schemes which represents functionality of application.